Be safe, be honorable, know the rules.

 The area around and including the parking lot is known as the Safe Zone where no shooting is allowed, not even dry firing.
 Your gun magazine needs to be out of your gun while in the Safe Zone.
 Barrel socks are highly recommended.
 Stay away from all farm structures, equipment, and livestock.

-The airsoft playing area is known as the Live-fire Zone.
-You must be at least 12 years old to play airsoft at Southern Aroostook Action Sports or to enter the Live-fire Zone.
+The airsoft playing area is known as the Hot Zone.
+You must be at least 12 years old to play airsoft at Southern Aroostook Action Sports or to enter the Hot Zone.

 Projectiles